 The Vietnam War figured prominently in the lives of many Americans, including those living on the Great Plains.
-On today's show we’ll hear how one Nebraska veteran remembers the war, take a look back at some anti-war protests, and hear how Vietnamese refugees have become part of the community in Lincoln, Nebraska.

 When we talk about working with the land, sometimes that means literally getting your hands dirty.
 And sometimes, it means knowing the differences in the dirt itself.